 American Heart Association CPR certification is required prior to entering the in hospital clinical experience.
 Best Practice Medicine will provide CPR certification course at a cost of $55 per student.
 However, you are welcome to obtain AHA CPR certification from outside sources.
 Proof of liability insurance ($37) is required for each student on the first class day.

-Note: once you graduate this course, there are investment costs associated with licensing exams and applications.
+NOTE: after you graduate this course there are investment costs you should be aware of, associated with licensing exams and applications.

 We are passionately committed to providing you with the most professional, high-quality, and up-to-date training possible.
 We want you to succeed, to save lives, and be truly ready.
 To that end, we always recommend the latest edition of the training text book, so you have the most recent editions of knowledge and practice in your training and at your fingertips.